yh009/mips_cpu/README.md

 # Design
 Our design is rather complex.
 The top level module is called cpu.v, and it instantiates all of the other modules and connects them together.
-This module is separated through comments into six distinct parts.
-One for each of the five pipeline stages and one for the hazard unit, which is present throughout every stage.
+This module is separated through comments into six distinct parts, one for each of the five pipeline stages and one for the hazard unit, which is present throughout every stage.
 The modules instantiated in each stage are as follows: